aws-samples/aws-hpc-tutorials/content/10-monitoring/grafana/06-grafana-interactive.md

 In this section, you will run a tool called **stress-ng** on the Cluster Head node and monitor the different metrics in the **Master Node Details** Dashboard.

-In the AWS Cloud9 terminal login to the head node of your cluster as below:
+In the AWS Cloud9 terminal login to the head node of your cluster as below.
+Type **yes** when prompted.

 ```bash
 pcluster ssh perflab-yourname -i ~/.ssh/lab-4-key